 “If anything happened to either of us, we wanted to take away as many tasks from our daughter as possible,” Patricia Lipinski said.
 Among those tasks would be selecting a final resting place for the family.
 Located in Charleston, South Carolina, Magnolia Cemetery opened in 1850 as one of the country’s new “rural Victorian” cemeteries.
 Located on the grounds of the former Magnolia Umbra plantation, its 92 acres features perfectly manicured grounds, winding paths, trees and ponds as well as massive monuments.

 “We were drawn to the cemetery for many reasons … its history, its beauty,” Jack Lipinski said.
 “It was just the right place.”
 And then there was the cemetery’s proximity to Kiawah Island, where the couple’s daughter, Olympic figure skating gold medalist Tara Lipinski, has a home.
 “Tara’s had a home there for 12 or 13 years,” Jack Lipinski said.
 “She loves the area … so it made sense.”
 After walking the grounds of the cemetery, which is listed on the National Register of Historic Places, the Lipinskis – who live primarily in Houston, Texas – chose a plot nestled among the beautiful oaks and magnolias located in the Belvidere section to build their private family mausoleum.
-The 10-crypt mausoleum, which was completed last year, is based on a picture Pat Lipinski presented to Coldspring designer Mark Barthelemy.
+The 10-crypt mausoleum is based on a picture Pat Lipinski presented to Coldspring’s design team.
 “I’m not exactly sure where I found the picture, but it was something that I’ve held on to for a long time,” Pat Lipinski said.
 “It reminded me of a little chapel … and I love little chapels.”
-Working from the picture, Barthelemy was able to create a mausoleum that featured spires, columns, stained-glass windows, ornate moldings and more.
+Working from the picture, the designer was able to create a mausoleum that featured spires, columns, stained-glass windows, ornate moldings and more.
 It was also designed to hold 10 crypts, which was a must for the family.
 “Tara didn’t want us – or her – to be buried in the ground,” Pat Lipinski said.
 When the designs were submitted for approval, Pat Lipinski was pleased that the essence of the picture was captured in the renderings.
 “It was exactly what we wanted,” she said.
 In early spring 2015, the board of trustees of Magnolia Cemetery approved the architectural/engineer drawings and style of the building.
 By the first week in May, the foundation had been poured and the first row of granite was in place.

 Coldspring project manager Jason Craft was involved from the start.
 As the project was in the design stages, Craft was in Charleston looking over the site.
 “It was in a fairly difficult location in the cemetery,” Craft noted, “it took a lot of planning to make sure we could get the equipment in place without disturbing the surrounding area.”